Jonathan Morales

 Linux and Open Source

 Ever since I was a teen I was a rebel and hacker.
 My friends were shocked to learn that not only did I join the Military but went to work for the "Empire".
 While I have nothing negative to say about Microsoft (always treated well, smart people, great challenges), I've always had a hole in my heart where my Free Software ideals lived.
 Recently, I _finally_ made the move to "Linux fulltime".
 While I've used Linux for projects over the course of my career, this is the first stretch of time where I'm living and breathing OSS.
-It's really re-ignited the hacker spirit and I've dove into automating everything with Bash, as well as hacking things together in C, C++, Go, Rust and even Vala!
+It's really re-ignited the hacker spirit and I've dove into automating everything with Bash, as well as hacking things together in C, C++, Go, and even Rust!

 Interesting Projects